 The team at Brooke Winter Solicitors has extensive experience in Criminal Law.

-If you’re facing charges or an investigation, an experienced criminal lawyer can make all the difference in achieving the best outcome for your case.
+If you’re facing charges or a criminal investigation, an experienced defence lawyer can make all the difference in achieving the best outcome for your case.
 At Brooke Winter Solicitors, with an ex-police prosecutor on staff, our criminal lawyers know both sides of the law.
 And we’re on your side.

 A criminal lawyer can work with you to understand your options.
 This might take the form of legal advice, representation in court, or even just giving you some clarity about where you stand.

 Brooke Winter Solicitors can take some of the stress and uncertainty out of this difficult situation.
-We’ll make sure you’re aware of each step in the process, and work together with you to achieve the best possible outcome.
+We’ll make sure you are aware of each step in the process, and work together with you to achieve the best possible outcome.

 Our criminal lawyers can represent you in Brisbane, the Gold Coast, Hobart and regional Queensland or Tasmanian courts.
-To learn more about how we can work with you on criminal law matters, arrange a phone consultation.
+To learn more about how we can work with you on criminal law matters, contact us now for a phone consultation.

 What Can Criminal Lawyers Do?